python-control/python-control/doc/linear.rst

 Time sampling
 -------------

-Continuous time systems can be converted to discrete time systems using the :func:`sample_system` function and specifying a sampling time:
+Continuous time systems can be converted to discrete-time systems using the :func:`sample_system` function and specifying a sampling time:

 .. doctest::